* Euro trades at highest since late 2014

 * Dollar index hits 4-month low

-On Thursday, the euro rose 0.72 percent against the dollar after ECB policymakers said in minutes of the bank's December meeting that they could revisit their communication stance in early 2018.
+The euro had already jumped on Thursday, after ECB policymakers said in minutes of the bank's December meeting that they could revisit their communication stance in early 2018.

-Bitcoin was 4.8 percent higher at $13,875 on the Luxembourg-based Bitstamp exchange a day after it skidded over 11 percent after the government of South Korea, a crucial source of global demand for cryptocurrency, said it was considering a plan to ban cryptocurrency trading. ($1 = 0.8237 euros)
+Bitcoin was up 5.7 percent at $14,000 on the Luxembourg-based Bitstamp exchange.
+It skidded over 11 percent in the previous session after the government of South Korea, a crucial source of global demand for cryptocurrency, said it was considering a plan to ban cryptocurrency trading.